 Generally, the pricier the model, the higher the insurance premium because the car will be costly to repair or replace.
 Other factors that insurance companies consider when determining the cost of insurance include the car’s safety rating and its likelihood of being stolen.
 While the car’s safety rating works in your favour, the fact that it’s far more appealing to thieves unfortunately doesn’t.

 - Buying a Mercedes-Benz isn’t cheap.
 At the bottom of the manufacturer’s price range, the A-Class will set you back at least £22,850, the most common model purchased in the UK.
 And you’ll shell out 28,000 for a C-Class saloon, another popular model in the UK.
 At the upper end, you’ll find options like the S-Class saloon for £74,500 and the Maybach S-Class for £180,000.

 - For the price you’ll pay, you’ll enjoy a highly secure ride.
 Over the years, Mercedes-Benz models have scored impeccable safety ratings from the European New Car Assessment Programme (Euro NCAP).

 - Mercedes-Benz vehicles are targeted more frequently by car thieves in the UK, which can exacerbate insurance costs.
-In fact in 2017, the C-Class model was stolen more times than any other car in the UK according to Tracker, a leading stolen vehicle recovery specialist.
-The E-Class also seems to have some appeal with would-be thieves as this model was the fourth most commonly stolen car.
+In fact, in 2017, the C-Class model was stolen more times than any other car in the UK according to Tracker, a leading stolen vehicle recovery specialist.
+The E-Class also seems to have some appeal with would-be thieves as this model ranked 8th on the top 10 list of most commonly stolen cars in 2019.